edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

   <figcaption style="text-align:center;">Figure 4 - Screenshot of edX "Audit" option </figcaption>
 </figure>

-We have now registered for the course and are able to access the course contents. edX has summarized the difference between the free "Audit" and the paid "Verified" options with the comparison in Figure 5.
+We have now registered for the course and can access the course contents. edX has summarized the difference between the free "Audit" and the paid "Verified" options with the comparison in Figure 5.

 <figure class="erdi_width_50 align-center">
   <img src="/assets/images/postimages/kacdagirisrehberi/kacd-giris-rehberi-edx3.png" alt="kacd-rehber-edx-screenshot-differences">